 Outdoor Designs Diablo Tech Gloves

 Patagonia is known for its hurricane force winds that will wrestle you any and all hours of the day.
-These gloves did an excellent job of blocking out that wind, but still breath well enough that I didn’t have to worry about overheating while hiking.
+These gloves did an excellent job of blocking out that wind, but still breathe well enough that I didn’t have to worry about overheating while hiking.
 Thick enough to protect, but thin enough that I could still adjust settings on my camera without taking them off…the perfect soft-shell glove.

 Peregrine Ultralight Stuff Sacks